 3. Intellectual Property Rights

-3.1 Subject to any provision in the Agreement to the contrary inclusIQ and its Affiliates shall retain the ownership of any and all Intellectual Property Rights that may subsist in anything produced by inclusIQ in the course of providing the Services (including without prejudice to the foregoing generality, the contents of the Database), unless stated otherwise
+3.1 Subject to any provision in the Agreement to the contrary inclusIQ and its Affiliates shall retain the ownership of any and all Intellectual Property Rights that may subsist in anything produced by inclusIQ in the course of providing the Services (including without prejudice to the foregoing generality, the contents of the Database), unless stated otherwise.

-3.2 Throughout the Term of the Agreement, where the Services include Software the Client shall use the Services under a non-exclusive, non-transferrable licence, as set out in the Agreement.
+3.2 Throughout the Term of the Agreement, where the Services include Software the Client shall use the Services under a non-exclusive, non-transferable licence, as set out in the Agreement.
 The details of the license such as (but not limited to) the number of Users permitted to access the Services at any given time, the cost of the license and the duration of the license and how the Services are accessed (e.g. via the Platform or locally) are as detailed in the Schedule to the Agreement.

 3.3 Where elements of the Services are the property of a third party, inclusIQ warrants that it has all requisite authority to sub-licence such elements to the Client for the purposes of this Agreement and for use under its terms.

-3.4 Subject to the terms of Clause 3.1, the Client and Users may not reproduce, copy, distribute, store or in any other fashion re-use any Intellectual Property Rights of inclusIQ or its Affiliates unless given express written permission to do so by inclusIQ.
+3.4 Subject to the terms of Clause 3.1, the Client and Users may not record, reproduce, copy, distribute, store or in any other fashion re-use any Intellectual Property Rights of inclusIQ or its Affiliates unless given express written permission to do so by inclusIQ.